ADVERTISEMENT

 New TOAD phishing campaign targets Microsoft Entra guest invitees with fake invoices

-Cybercriminals are targeting recipients of Microsoft Entra B2B guest invites, taking advantage of Entra’s cloud-based infrastructure to bypass email filters as part of a new Telephone-Oriented Attack Delivery (TOAD) phishing campaign.
+Cybercriminals are targeting recipients of Microsoft Entra B2B guest invites, taking advantage of Entra’s cloud-based infrastructure to bypass email filters in a new Telephone-Oriented Attack Delivery (TOAD) phishing campaign.

 Key takeaways: